lbocken/resume/README.md

 ## Scientific communications
+### Articles to publish
+2022, Combinatorial features of readability metrics.
+2022, Quality control of Wikipedia articles about COVID-19.

 ### Conferences
 2017, Textual Complexity Metrics Applications for Wikipedia Quality Control by Classifications.
 In *Cognitive computing conference (UQAM)*.